Get those grimy floors clean with this heavy duty floor cleaner! It is perfect for getting rid of the “boy bathroom” smell!

 One great thing about doing this 365 days blog thing is that if forces me to do things I wouldn’t normally do.
 Like clean my floors.

 OK, I do clean my floors, but not nearly as often as I should.
 I just HATE doing it so so so so so so so so so much!
 The kitchen really isn’t too bad.
 I love my wood laminate floors because most of the time, a damp paper towel will do the trick.
 But the bathrooms?
 Now that’s a different story.
 I live in a house populated by males.
 Anyone with boys knows what that “boy bathroom smell” is like.
 I swear, it’s in the walls.
 I can wipe down every surface in there and wash the floor on my hands and knees and it’s still there-wafting through the house like an Oscar the Grouch version of a Glade plug-in.
-But this cleaning solution just might be my salvation.
+But this floor cleaner just might be my salvation.

 This recipe from Food.com is for heavy-duty cleaning like in a commercial kitchen.
 It is designed to be a grease cutter.
 And it worked great on my kitchen floor.
 But what drew me to the pin was the fact that someone wrote in the description “smells amazing.”
 The problem with using ammonia based cleaners like Pine-Sol in the bathroom is that it just seems to make the pee smell even worse.
 And why use expensive and harsh chemicals when you don’t have to?
 Seriously, my bathroom smells great and the floors look clean.
 At least for the next 12 seconds.